gatsbyjs/gatsby/docs/blog/100days/performance/index.md

 #### C. CDN for Media Assets

-Rich media, like images can have a negative impact on your build times.
-Consider offloading the processing and hosting of your images to a specialized CDN, like Cloudinary.
+Rich media like images, can have a negative impact on your build times when not handled properly.
+Consider offloading the processing and hosting of your images to a specialized CDN, like [Cloudinary](https://cloudinary.com/).
 Experiment with their [two new Gatsby plugins](/blog/2020-01-12-faster-sites-with-optimized-media-assets/) to see if it has a positive impact on your dev workflow and the browsing experience for your visitors

 #### D. JavaScript Concerns